privacypatterns/privacypatterns/site/deploy/patterns/Strip-invisible-metadata.md

 metadata, or the metadata sharing could be an important part of the community of users.
-Flickr.com allows users to hide their EXIF data from public display, and also provides an interface for users to easily see if they are sharing location as part of uploading their images.
+Flickr.com allows users to hide their EXIF data from public display, and also provides an interface for users to easily see whether they are sharing location as part of uploading their images.

 _TODO: add screenshots_